 Mercedes E-Class plug-in hybrid reliability & problems

-The E-Class is unquestionably a safe car, with a five-star overall rating and scores of 95% and 90% respectively from crash-testing experts Euro NCAP.
+The E-Class is unquestionably a safe car, with a five-star overall rating, plus adult and child-protection scores of 95% and 90% respectively from crash-testing experts Euro NCAP.
 The safety assistance score of 62% isn't quite as stellar, but that's most likely down to the fact that a good deal of active safety systems are optional (see below).
 It’s worth noting that these ratings specifically apply to the pre-facelift model (tested in 2016), though the scores should largely apply to the newer models as well.

 As standard, you get a parking assistance system, an 'active bonnet' to protect pedestrians, active braking assistance, a full complement of airbags, blind-spot monitoring and driver drowsiness monitoring and ISOFIX child-seat anchors on the two outer rear seats.